Investment management: Investment managers and portfolio structures

-At the heart of the investment management industry are the managers who invest and divest client investments.
+At the heart of the investment management industry are the managers who invest and divest clients' investments.

 A certified company investment advisor should conduct an assessment of each client's individual needs and risk profile.
 The advisor then recommends appropriate investments.

 Asset allocation

 The different asset class definitions are widely debated, but four common divisions are cash and fixed income (such as certificates of deposit), stocks, bonds and real estate.
 The exercise of allocating funds among these assets (and among individual securities within each asset class) is what investment management firms are paid for.
 Asset classes exhibit different market dynamics, and different interaction effects; thus, the allocation of money among asset classes will have a significant effect on the performance of the fund.
 Some research suggests that allocation among asset classes has more predictive power than the choice of individual holdings in determining portfolio return.
 Arguably, the skill of a successful investment manager resides in constructing the asset allocation, and separating individual holdings, to outperform certain benchmarks (e.g., the peer group of competing funds, bonds, and stock indices).